eja/tibula/README.md

     --config          # Specify a JSON config file
     ```

-- **Note:** Replace '-' with '_' and remove '--' for each command when using JSON configuration.
+- **Note:** Replace '-' with '_' and remove '--' for each command option when using JSON configuration.

 ## License